Community Finance Fellowship

-If I don't live in San Diego County (yet!), will you pay to move me out?
+If I don’t live in San Diego County and want to be at MDF headquarters, will you pay to move me out?

-Alas, for this inaugural cohort, we will not be able to provide any relocation or housing assistance.
+Alas, we will not be able to provide any relocation or housing assistance.
 You must be able to arrange your own housing during your fellowship.
 We can’t help pay for your relocation costs, but we encourage you to look within your networks for ideas if you are intent on moving to San Diego.

 Do I need to be eligible to work in the U.S.?

 All fellows will need to show documentation of the ability to work in the U.S. including completing an I-9.
 We are unable to offer work visas at this time.